Learn something new every day More Info... by email

-Most remote control software allows you full access to your computer.
+Most software of this kind allows you full access to your computer.
 Functionality such as drag-and-drop, password alteration, and security updating are all possible and encouraged.
 It's like being there, even when you're not.

 This kind of software is a dream come true for computer support types.
 Instead of having to walk a customer through what needs to be done to resolve a problem during a phone call, the support person can simply ask a customer to install some remote software and then get permission to directly access the computer that needs attention.

 The support professionals who use that approach wind up saving a lot of time.